 About Blue Waters

 Blue Waters is one of the most powerful supercomputers in the world.
 It can complete more than 1 quadrillion calculations per second on a sustained basis and more than 13 times that at peak speed.
 The peak speed is almost 3 million times faster than the average laptop.
-Blue Waters is also the fastest supercomputer at a university anywhere in the world until TACC Frontera came online in 2019.
+Blue Waters was the fastest supercomputer at a university anywhere in the world until TACC Frontera came online in 2019.

 It is not a powerhouse only in terms of speed, though.
 The machine architecture balances processing speed with data storage, memory and communication within itself and to the outside world in order to cater to a wide variety of scientific endeavors.
 A project may simulate the evolution of the cosmos, delve into fine-scale processes in molecular dynamics, or anything in between.
 Many of the projects require a large portion of the thousands of processors that constitute Blue Waters and would be difficult or impossible to run elsewhere.

 Blue Waters is supported by the National Science Foundation and the University of Illinois; the National Center for Supercomputing Applications manages the Blue Waters project and provides expertise to help scientists and engineers take full advantage of the system for their research.
 The system opened up to the science community at large on March 28, 2013.

 Cray Inc. supplied the hardware: 22,636 Cray XE6 nodes and 4,228 Cray XK7 nodes that include NVIDIA graphics processor acceleration.
 The XE6 nodes boast 64 GB of memory per node and the XK7s have 32 GB of memory.
 Blue Waters' dedicated storage system includes 26 petabytes of useable online storage for quick access while jobs are running and 380 petabytes of usable nearline tape storage for longer term data storage.
 For complete system details, see the System Summary.